kosua20/Rendu/README.md

 [![GitHub license](https://img.shields.io/github/license/kosua20/Rendu)](https://github.com/kosua20/Rendu/blob/master/LICENSE)
 [![GitHub repo size](https://img.shields.io/github/repo-size/kosua20/Rendu)](https://github.com/kosua20/Rendu)

 > ⚠️ Rendu has recently been moved from OpenGL to Vulkan.
 This is a work in progress: all apps should be running properly albeit at subpar performances.
-Improvements, documentation and CI support will be delivered in the near future.
+Improvements will be added in the near future.
 The legacy version can be found on the `opengl` branch.

 ![Example of included demos](docs/img/header.png)